 Since the average SAT score of this school's applicants is about 1,155, the school is able to be pretty selective.
 About 16.0% of students submit ACT scores, with the standard score being in the 26 range.
 Go on a virtual tour to know more about GMU.

 It's difficult to beat George Washington University if you want to study Criminal Justice & Corrections.
 Graduates from the criminal justice & corrections major at George Washington University get 36.0% above the average graduate in this field.
 Want a sizable student body?
 This institution has over 20,000 students on campus.

 There is a graduate program obtainable for those who are intrigued.
 On account of GWU's outstanding student-to-faculty ratio of 13:1, there are plenty of possibilities for learners to interact with their professors.
 Find all of George Washington University's rankings to learn more.

 University at Albany is among your top options if you want to study Criminal Justice & Corrections.
 University at Albany offers graduate degrees in criminal justice for those interested in an advanced degree.
 Positioned in Albany, New York, this college is a very good final choice for students who enjoy the thrill of a significant city.

 It's difficult to beat Rutgers University - Newark if you want to pursue Criminal Justice & Corrections as a major.
-This is quite a common major at Rutgers Newark, with 11.4% of undergraduate students signed up for it.
+Students who graduate from this program report average early career income of $39,958 and mid-career income of $60,779.
 Newark, New Jersey is an ideal surrounding for college students who get pleasure from the fast-paced urban lifestyle.

 Pace University - New York is a good decision for individuals interested in a Criminal Justice & Corrections major.
 Graduates of the criminal justice program earn about $62,355 in the first five years of working and $64,523 after their first five years of working.
 Based in New York, New York, this institution is a logical option for students who enjoy the exhilaration of a significant city.